code-chronicles-code/leetcode-curriculum/number-of-good-pairs.md

   * Use defaults everytime we use dictionary/object/map
 * Optimization
   * Brute Force: Can start 2nd index in the for loop at i + 1 (Also satisfies i < j)
-  * Built in `count` functions can be equivalent to a loop that traverses the entire input!
+  * Built-in `count` functions can be equivalent to a loop that traverses the entire input!
 * Other
   * See if other languages allows [foreach](https://en.wikipedia.org/wiki/Foreach_loop) to iterate through the input
   * Used built-ins such as Python's `Counter` or Ruby's `.tally` to get frequency maps